Research

 Annelid diversity and evolution

-Ranny has devoted many years to studying the diversity of annelids Embarking on her scientific journey by collecting specimens from the mangroves of her hometown, São Luís (MA), Brazil, her initial venture into science involved taxonomical description of new species.
-Having overseen two projects for Bachelors and a Masters degree, and through collaborative research set alongside, she has described 15 annelid species.
-Furthermore, her expertise in taxonomy has facilitated her contributions to ecology, particularly in evaluating environmental health within both impacted and preserved marine ecosystems.
+I have devoted many years to studying the diversity of annelids.
+My scientific journey began in the mangroves of my hometown, São Luís (MA), Brazil, where I first collected specimens and became involved in the taxonomic description of new species.
+Over the course of my Bachelor’s and Master’s projects, and through collaborative research, I described 15 annelid species.
+My expertise in taxonomy has also allowed me to contribute to ecological studies, particularly those assessing environmental health in both impacted and preserved marine ecosystems.